isabella232/magento-learn.en/help/free-video-library/debug-the-theme-for-exception-required-parameter-theme-dir-was-not-passed.md

 ---
 title: Debug the theme for exception Required parameter theme_dir was not passed
 Description: Theme debugging and exception “Required parameter 'theme_dir' was not passed”
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: development, front-end-development
-kt: 100000
+kt: 5570
-doc-type: feature video
+doc-type: feature-video
 activity: use
-team: DOC
+team: MagentoU
 ---
 # Debug the theme for exception Required parameter theme_dir was not passed